MarSims/RPC-NI/README.md

 This is an implementation of our paper:

-Representative Point-Based Clustering with Neighborhood Information for Complex Data Structures
+\textbf{Representative Point-Based Clustering with Neighborhood Information for Complex Data Structures}

 Author: Zhongju Shang, Yaoguo Dang, Haowei Wang, and Sifeng Liu